potassco/benchmark-tool/docs/getting_started/gen/runscript.md

                   └─ ...
 ```

-1. The name of the top-level folder is specified by the `output` attribute of
+1. The name of the top-level folder is set by the `output` attribute of the
-the `runscript` element.
+`runscript` element.
-2. The second folder in the hierarchy represents the project, which will be
+2. The second folder in the hierarchy represents the project (explained later).
-explained later.
-3. The third folder corresponds to the name of the machine on which the
+3. The third folder is named after the machine on which the benchmark is run.
-benchmark is run.
-Within this folder, you will find the start scripts for
+This folder contains the start scripts for launching the benchmark and the
-launching the benchmark and the resulting output files.
+resulting output files.

 ## Configuration